PundiAI/fx-docs/tutorials/full-node-with-binaries.md

 fxcored start -h
 ```

-For example, Start and open the 1317 restful service port:
+For example, Start and open the 1317 restful service port (this is a linked command so run this and the command below):
 ```bash
 nohup fxcored start --api.enable true  --address 0.0.0.0:1317  2>&1 > fxcore.log &
 ```